-If you own a home and are thinking about diversifying your investment by building a property portfolio, it may not be as difficult as you imagine.
+If you own a home and are thinking about diversifying your investments by developing a property portfolio, it may not be as difficult as you imagine.
 For some home owners, the equity in their current property can be enough to invest in a second property.

-Equity is the difference between what your property is worth and your remaining mortgage balance.
+Equity is the difference between what your property is worth and your remaining mortgage balance (which includes available redraw funds).
 So if the value of your home has increased since you bought it, and in that time you’ve also paid off a chunk of your mortgage, you’ll have built up equity that you may be able to leverage to buy your second property.

 If you’re already in this position or are working towards it, here are some steps to help you start building your portfolio.